 The Ustyurt Plateau: Basically, tourists and wildlife enthusiasts have a particular interest in Ustyurt Plateau, a deserted place between the mountains.
 This place gets an unprecedented beauty during sunset when the white rocks are painted in crimson hue.
 Ustyurt Plateau is a favorite habitat for birds of prey, vultures, and eagles.
 There, you also can see the mountain saiga.

-Of course it is not all the beauty of this region, and in spite of the tragic history of Karakalpakstan, there are many things worth to see, learn, and admire.
+Of course, it is not all the beauty of this region, and in spite of the tragic history of Karakalpakstan, there are many things worth to see, learn, and admire.
+With the help of our professional tour guides, Your stay in Karakalpakstan will be pleasant and comfortable.